Zeugwerk/Twinpack-Registry/README.md

 your repositories releases qualify to be put on the list, we will check that
 - Your repository has at least 1 release,
 - your release(s) are published having a .library file in their assets,
+- your repository contains a `LICENSE` (or `LICENSE.txt`) file, since this will be automatically linked with the package,
 - the .library files contains the meta information Twinpack requires, the bare minimum is "Library Name", "Company Name" (Distributor name) and "Version".
 - If we see an icon in your repository that makes sense to use, we'll ask you for permission to link it with the package